B.O.B (song)

 "B.O.B" ("Bombs Over Baghdad") is a song by the American rap duo Outkast from their fourth studio album Stankonia (2000).
-It was released as the album's lead single on September 18, 2000, by LaFace Records and Arista Records.
+It was released as the album's lead single on August 29, 2000, by LaFace Records and Arista Records.
 Produced by Earthtone III, the song has a high-speed tempo beat consisting of drum and bass rhythms, guitars, organs and gospel vocals.
 Although not a huge commercial success, the song has been cited as one of the greatest songs of all time by publications such as Pitchfork, Rolling Stone, Blender and Complex.
-The song became popular during the Iraq War.
+The song gained renewed popularity during the 2003 Iraq War.

 Composition

 Produced by Outkast and Mr. DJ under the name Earthtone III, "B.O.B" has "jittery drum'n'bass rhythms" and has been classified as a "stylistic tour de force" combining "Hendrix-ian" guitars, organs, and gospel vocals.
 On the track, André 3000 and Big Boi employ a "frantic" flow in order to keep pace with the song's high-speed tempo, which runs at 155 beats per minute.

 Big Boi said that they wanted to differ from current music.
 "Everybody's been doing music like they all have the same formula — e = mc^{2}.
 They get a beat, an MC, somebody to sing the hook, and go platinum.
 Where's music going to go when everybody's trapped in this same repetitious flow?"